ValoCookie/osu-Requests/README.md

 **Coming soon**

-The Windows Store build is currently being prepared for Microsoft certification.
+The Microsoft Store version is currently in certification.

 Once it is approved, the Store version will become the recommended download.